fastruby/blog/_posts/2020-05-05-churn-vs-complexity-vs-coverage.markdown

 <h2 id="code-coverage">Code Coverage</h2>

-I believe the churn vs. complexity graph could be enhanced by adding a new
-dimension: Code Coverage.

 When we start maintaining a module, we don't usually just look at its churn and complexity.
 We also look at the tests that describe its expected behavior.

 Usually a module that has a decent test suite (basic code coverage) will be easier to understand than one without tests.
 We will have one more resource to learn about a module's behavior.

 > Code coverage metrics don't tell whether the test suite is good or bad.
 It tells you how many statements of your application are exercised by your test